Sunday, December 30, 2007

 Monday, October 22, 2007

-Perl Is Female
+Perl Is Weirdly Interesting

 I'm learning Perl now.
 I've used it before but never got deep into it.